 Gerolsteiner sparkling water from Germany is particularly high in magnesium.

-A one-liter bottle contains 348 mg, roughly the United States RDA (Recommended Dietary Allowance).
+A one-liter bottle contains 108 mg, roughly 25% of the United States RDA (Recommended Dietary Allowance).

 You can compare the magnesium content of hundreds of brands of mineral water using this mineral water calculator.

-Drinking these health-promoting waters might seem like an extravagance, but they actually cost less per ounce than many drinks Americans already spend billions on — coffee lattes, soda, bottled teas, and energy drinks.
+Drinking these health-promoting waters might seem like an extravagance, but they actually cost less per ounce than many drinks Americans already spend billions on, such as coffee lattes, soda, bottled teas, and energy drinks.